 Veggies are chopped and cooked in my trusty cast-iron pan.
 You can see the pie crust awaiting filling in the background.
 Please ignore my dirty stove–clearly, I do.
 I’m a terrible housekeeper.

 Now here’s where the trouble comes in–layering.
-I start the way the recipe tells me to, with the cheese.
-Which already seems odd.
-But I triple-check to make sure I’m doing it right.
+I start the way the recipe tells me to, with the cheese, which already seems odd.
+But I triple-checked to make sure I’m doing it right.

 And then the veggies…

-The moment the egg mixture hits the veggies, I recheck the recipe and realize I screwed up.
+The moment the egg mixture hits the veggies, I re-check the recipe and realize I screwed up (despite my triple-checking the first time).
 The egg mixture was supposed to be AFTER the cheese but BEFORE the veggies. 😫 It looked so nice, too.

 Again, ignore the dirty stove.
 I know it’s dirty.
 I’ll clean it this weekend, I promise.

 Set the timer, shove it in the oven, and hope for the best.
-We’ll survey the damage in 35-40 minutes.
+We’ll survey the damage in 35-ish minutes.

 And now I have six more slices of weird soggy pie to eat.
 Yay?